YDMsama/EntityDistance-1.12.2/README.md

 ### Glossary:

-- **Entity Rendering Distance**: The distance within which entities are rendered on the client-side.
-(Affects client performance)
+- **Entity Rendering Distance**: The maximum distance at which entities are visually displayed on the client-side.
+This setting directly impacts client-side performance.
+    - *Example*: Setting the rendering distance to its maximum allows all entities to be visually displayed at the full extent of their tracking distance.
+Conversely, setting it to zero results in no entities being rendered, although they are still being tracked by the server.
+    - *Practical Tip*: If you're using a less powerful computer, you can decrease the rendering distance to ensure entities are only visually displayed when they are closer, which can help improve performance.

-- **Entity Tracking Distance**: The distance within which the server sends data about entities to the client, enabling them to be tracked.
-(Affects server performance)
+- **Entity Tracking Distance**: This refers to the range within which the server communicates information about entities to the client, making it possible for them to be tracked and eventually rendered.
+This setting affects server performance.
+    - *Note*: For an entity to be rendered, it must first be within the tracking distance.
+Thus, the actual rendering distance of an entity is the lesser of the set rendering and tracking distances.

 > Note: If you aim to increase an entity's rendering distance, you must also increase its tracking distance.
 An entity must first be tracked before it can be rendered.